-Other movie musicals featuring Vera-Ellen had someone else do her singing voice, except On the Town, which assigned her a non-singing part.
+Most other movie musicals featuring Vera-Ellen had someone else do her singing voice; On the Town assigned her a mostly non-singing part.
 It's pretty well known that while Vera-Ellen was an amazing dancer, singing was something she simply could not do.
 Ironically, her White Christmas costar, Rosemary Clooney, a great singer, admitted that her dancing wasn't exactly her specialty.

 In The Sound of Music, Christopher Plummer recorded every vocal to every song in the movie.
 In post-production he reviewed his tapes, decided that there was no way in hell he was good enough to sing opposite Julie Andrews, and gave permission for Bill Lee to dub him.